 Do you have a little voice that pops up in your mind with criticisms or dire warnings such as ’If you try that, you will fail’, ‘Everyone will laugh’, ‘You’re not clever’ or even ‘Don’t be ridiculous’?
 You could call this voice the inner critic, or the voice of doubt.
 We are all particularly open to inner critic attacks when starting something new.
 Anything that is risky, involves subjective judgements, or is outside your current comfort zone is likely to arouse the curiosity of your critic.
-By definition, if you are thinking about crafting a new approach to your work and life, the inner critic will want to offer an opinion.
+By definition, if you are thinking about crafting a new approach to your work and life, or planning a new life stage, the inner critic will want to offer an opinion.

 Tips for dealing with the inner critic

 Some of these tips may sound a little crazy, but as we have just agreed that you have inner voices trying to control you, please go with me this one step further and try some of these tips.
 They may change your life.
 I promise.

 Start to notice patterns – are you most open to your inner critic when tired, hungry or stressed, or when you are alone or lonely?
 When does it pop up, what does it say?
 Does it comment more in a particular area of your life such as relationships, work, social activities, or when you are trying something new?
 What does it want?
 What does it need?
 What is its contribution to your life?
 How does it limit you?